Bridge of Cally WRI

 Kirkmichael and District SWRI Meetings

-The Kirkmichael and District SWRI meet on the second Thursday of the Month, normally in Kirkmichael Village Hall from September to June.
+The Kirkmichael and District SWRI meet on the second Thursday of the Month, normally in Kirkmichael Village Hall and Kirkmichael Session House from September to June.

 Most meetings include Institute business, a talk or demonstration and the opportunity to meet other members.
 Every year the syllabus is different and varied.
 In 2004 - 2005 the subjects included talks on Local Legends and Guide Dogs for the Blind and demonstrations included Batik, Sugar Craft and Relaxation.